Stamatis Kalamiotis

-Stamatis Kalamiotis (Σταμάτης Καλαμιώτης; born on 23 April 1990) is a Greek footballer who last played for Aiolikos.
+Stamatis Kalamiotis (Σταμάτης Καλαμιώτης; born on 23 April 1990) is a Greek former footballer who played as a defender.

 Career

 AEK Athens

 Kalamiotis began playing football in the academies of AEK Athens.
-During his days there he was also tested with the men's team under the then manager, Georgios Donis and he competed in 2 friendly matches with them in 2008.
+During his days there he was also tested with the men's team under the then manager, Georgios Donis and he competed in two friendly matches with them in 2008.
 In the summer of 2009 he was loaned to the fourth division side, A.O.
 Nea Ionia for a season.

 On 2 July 2010, Kalamiotis was promoted to the men's team under Dušan Bajević and followed their preparation at Seefeld.
 He started his career at AEK playing mainly as a centre-back, where he was guided by the experienced Traianos Dellas.
 Bajevic recognizing his skills and talent included him on the list for the UEFA Europa League.
 Throughout his first months at the club he was included many times in the team's squad, but without taking competitive minutes.
 On 28 October he made his debut in an away Cup game against Panthrakikos.
 The then manager, Manolo Jiménez gave him a starting position, but was not justified by the result.
 The young Kalamiotis appeared stressed and unstable on the pitch which resulted in him committing a penalty early on in which that the hosts took the lead.
 Thus, despite the eventual 1–5 victory of the yellow-blacks, he was naturally replaced at half-time.
-Since at the time was impossible for him to establish in the roster, on 20 January 2011 he was then loaned to the third division side Niki Volos, but his loan was cut short after 3 months, since the club seemed unable to pay his contract.
+Since at the time was impossible for him to establish in the roster, on 20 January 2011 he was then loaned to the third division side Niki Volos, but his loan was cut short after three months, since the club seemed unable to pay his contract.

 Thrasyvoulos

-On 31 August 2011 Kalamiotis was loaned to second division side Thrasyvoulos for a season, where he was established at the club.
-He made his debut on 13 November in a 0–1 home defeat against AEK Kalloni.
+On 31 August 2011, Kalamiotis was loaned to second division side Thrasyvoulos for a season, where he was established at the club.
+He made his debut on 13 November in a 1–0 home defeat against AEK Kalloni.
 The team had a mediocre year and finished at the 12th place.
 In the summer of 2012, his search of playing time in combination of the dire financial situation of AEK, made them terminate his contract and on 3 September he joined Thrasyvoulos on a permanent deal.
-He scored his first goal on 10 March against Kavala, when at the 74th minute he shaped the final 1–0 victory for his team at Fyli Municipal Stadium.
+He scored his first goal on 10 March against Kavala, when in the 74th minute he shaped the final 1–0 victory for his team at Fyli Municipal Stadium.
 Kalamiotis played a full season at the club of Fyli, where at the end of which they were relegated.